Welcome to Camberley Health Centre

 Welcome to our surgery website where we hope you will quickly benefit from a user friendly layout and a wealth of information about our healthcare services.
 Find out when we’re open and what to do when we’re not, all from the comfort of your own home.

-Flu Vaccinations - book online now
+Flu Vaccinations - book now

 Flu is an unpleasant disease that spreads quickly and easily through coughing and sneezing.
 Flu can also give you headaches, a sore throat, fever, chills, and muscle and joint aches.
 Those people who are at risk, either because of their age or medical conditions, may develop complications such as chest infections and pneumonia.